linq2db/linq2db.EntityFrameworkCore/README.md

 	// we have to call our method to avoid naming collisions var items2 = await neededRecords.ToArrayAsyncLinqToDB();

-	// and simple bonus - how to check SQL var sql = neededRecords.ToLinqToDB().ToString();
+	// and simple bonus - how to generate SQL var sql = neededRecords.ToLinqToDB().ToString();
 }
 ```